pptogo-mcp

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-It implies usage as a cheap polling primitive, suggesting it is efficient for frequent polling, but does not explicitly state when not to use it or provide direct alternatives among sibling tools.
+Only describes it as a cheap polling primitive, implying frequent use.
+Does not explicitly state when not to use or compare with alternatives like list_notifications.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.